sitedata/checklyhq.com/site/content/blog/how-we-got-100-lighthouse-score-vuejs-app.md

 ### Gutting Codemirror: 1.58MB -> 1.05MB (!)

 Codemirror is used on the browser check edit screen in the Checkly app.
 As with Moment.js, it ships with a whole bunch of code styles and themes we we're not using.
 Lucky us, there was already a thin Vue.js wrapper for a slimmed down Codemirror install called [VueCodeMirrorLite](https://github.com/cnu4/vue-codemirror-lite).
-After some minor code tweaks and specifically downloading the Monokai theme and Javascript code style we saved almost 0.5MB!
+After some minor code tweaks and a separate install of the Monokai theme and Javascript code style we saved almost 0.5MB!

 ### Removing full lodash: 1.05Mb -> 1019.82KB

 A quick code scan showed we only used four methods of Lodash (`clonedeep` is gold).
-We ditched the full install and just installed the used methods.
+We ditched the full install and just installed the methods we actually used.
+Kudos to the Lodash people for supporting this.

 ### Selective import of bootstrap-vue: 1019.82KB -> 934.75KB

 Parts of the UI are using a Vue.js-ified version of Bootstrap called [Bootstrap Vue](https://bootstrap-vue.js.org/).
 By just importing the modules from the library we are using (modals, tooltips, navs etc.) we got the vendor.js bundle under 1MB 🎉

 ## Second stop: Code Splitting

 To attack the **app.js** file, we looked at code splitting.
 The idea of code splitting is that you serve the right amount of javascript at the right moment using XHR calls.
-This means there is not initial, up front cost to load the full application resulting in a quicker time to first paint and subsequent interaction.
+This means there is no big initial, up front cost to load the full application.
+This should result in a quicker time to first paint and subsequent interaction.

 [This great article](https://vuejsdevelopers.com/2017/07/03/vue-js-code-splitting-webpack/)
 on code splitting in Vue.js describes the nitty gritty.
 The gist is: